Specialty Crop Block Grant

 • Improving food access in underserved communities.

-To be eligible for consideration, completed proposals must be received by CDA not later than the close of business (5:00 pm) on May 1, 2015.
-2015 Application Coming Soon!
+To be eligible for consideration, completed proposals must be received electronically by CDA not later than the close of business (5:00 pm) on May 1, 2015.
+Application

 Producer groups, organizations, and associations, as well as state and/or local organizations, academia and other specialty crops stakeholders are eligible to apply either as single entities or in combined efforts.
 Although proposals submitted by individual producers are allowed, grant funds will not be awarded for projects that solely benefit a particular commercial product or provide a profit to a single organization, institution, or individual.
 Applications for grant funds should describe how the project potentially impacts and produces measurable outcomes for the specialty crop industry and/or the public rather than a single organization, institution, or individual.